elf4j/elf4j-provider/README.md

 # elf4j-impl

-A native logging service provider implementation of [ELF4J](https://github.com/elf4j/elf4j) (Easy Logging Facade for Java), and complete drop-in logging solution for any Java application
+A native logging service provider implementation of [ELF4J](https://github.com/elf4j/elf4j) (Easy Logging Facade for Java), and a complete drop-in logging solution for any Java application

 ## User Story